wbthomason/packer.nvim/README.md

 Enabling lockfile support will change the default behavior of `packer.install()`, `packer.update()`, and `packer.sync()`.
 If the lockfile contains a plugin, `packer` will update to the specified commit instead of the latest changes.
 If the plugin is not found in the lockfile, `packer` will fetch the latest changes.
+The plugin value `commit` will take precedence over any lockfile value.

 If you want to update your local plugins to the latest changes, call `:PackerUpdate` or `:PackerSync` with the `--nolockfile` argument.
 This will ignore the lockfile and update your plugins to the latest changes.